Search the best hotels in Nainital

-The lake itself has undergone a serious clean up operation in the last few years and is now home to healthy carp population.
-A walk around it will uncover a spider’s web of shops and bazaars, cafes, fairground type entertainment stalls, an archaic cinema and a busy mosque.
+The lake itself has undergone a serious clean up operation in the last few years and is now home to a healthy carp population.
+A walk around will uncover a spider’s web of shops and bazaars, cafes, fairground type entertainment stalls, an archaic cinema and a busy mosque.
 All in one stroll.

-Nainital, meaning nine lakes, is far from the only lake town in the region.
+- Nainital, meaning nine lakes, is far from the only lake town in the region.
 The more peaceful destinations of Bhimtal and Sattal are a great day trip for some idyllic walks.

 Our pick of the best places to stay in Naintal can be very busy during peak periods, so get organised and book early!